 Celery seed can be used in place of celery salt with no trouble whatsoever.
-All you need to do is blend it with salt in the correct ratio, which can range from 1:1 to 3:1 with the higher number representing the salt.
+All you need to do is blend it with salt in the correct ratio, ranging from 1:1 to 3:1, with the higher number representing the salt.

 Do celery seed and celery salt provide the same or similar nutritional benefits?

 Celery seed provides a range of nutrients that includes flavonoids, coumarins, and linoleic acid.
 This spice also provides a range of minerals like calcium, iron, and zinc.
 Celery seeds are thought to be beneficial for reducing cholesterol, inflammation, and for liver protection.

 Celery salt contains all of the nutrients in celery seed, but in lower quantities per serving.
 A teaspoon of McCormick brand celery salt provides 290 mg of sodium per 1/4 tsp serving, which is about 12 percent of your recommended intake of sodium per day.

 What are the best uses for celery seed?
 Celery salt?

 Celery seed’s flavor pairs well with creamy dishes like coleslaw and potato salad.
 Because it offers a purer and more concentrated burst of celery flavor, celery seed can be used as a substitute for celery in many dishes.
 For example, use ground celery seeds alongside onion and bell pepper to make a version of the Cajun trinity.
 Use it in vinaigrettes to provide the flavor without the bulk that celery leaves and stalks would bring.